-Amendment No. 255 Renewed License No. NPF-49
+Amendment No. 303 Renewed License No. DPR-70

-- 1. The Nuclear Regulatory Commission (the Commission) has found that: - A. The application for amendment by the applicant dated April 12, 2012, complies with the standards and requirements of the Atomic Energy Act of 1954, as amended (the Act), and the Commission's rules and regulations set forth in 10 CFR Chapter I; - B. The facility will operate in conformity with the application, the provisions of the Act, and the rules and regulations of the Commission; - C. There is reasonable assurance (i) that the activities authorized by this amendment can be conducted without endangering the health and safety of the public, and (ii) that such activities will be conducted in compliance with the Commission's regulations; - D. The issuance of this amendment will not be inimical to the common defense and security or to the health and safety of the public; and - E. The issuance of this amendment is in accordance with 10 CFR Part 51 of the Commission's regulations and all applicable requirements have been satisfied.
+- 1. The Nuclear Regulatory Commission (the Commission) has found that: - A. The application for amendment filed by PSEG Nuclear, LLC, acting on behalf of itself and Exelon Generation Company, LLC (the licensees), dated May 8, 2012, complies with the standards and requirements of the Atomic Energy Act of 1954, as amended (the Act), and the Commission's rules and regulations set forth in Title 10 of the Code of Federal Regulations (10 CFR), Chapter I; - B. The facility will operate in conformity with the application, the provisions of the Act, and the rules and regulations of the Commission; - C. There is reasonable assurance: (i) that the activities authorized by this amendment can be conducted without endangering the health and safety of the public, and (ii) that such activities will be conducted in compliance with the Commission's regulations set forth in 10 CFR Chapter I; - D. The issuance of this amendment will not be inimical to the common defense and security or to the health and safety of the public; and - E. The issuance of this amendment is in accordance with 10 CFR Part 51 of the Commission's regulations and all applicable requirements have been satisfied.

-- 2. Accordingly, the license is amended by changes to the Technical Specifications as indicated in the attachment to this license amendment, and paragraph 2.C.(2) of Renewed Facility Operating License No. NPF-49 is hereby amended to read as follows: - (2) Technical Specifications
+- 2. Accordingly, paragraph 2.C.(2) of Renewed Facility Operating License No. DPR-70 is hereby amended, as follows: - (2) Technical Specifications and Environmental Protection Plan

-The Technical Specifications contained in Appendix A, revised through Amendment No. 255 and the Environmental Protection Plan contained in Appendix B, both of which are attached hereto are hereby incorporated into the license.
-DNC shall operate the facility in accordance with the Technical Specifications and the Environmental Protection Plan.
+The Technical Specifications contained in Appendix A, as revised through Amendment No. 303, and the Environmental Protection Plan contained in Appendix B, are hereby incorporated in the renewed license.
+PSEG Nuclear LLC shall operate the facility in accordance with the Technical Specifications, and the Environmental Protection Plan.

-3. This license amendment is effective as of the date of issuance, and shall be implemented within 60 days of issuance.
+3. This license amendment is effective as of the date of its issuance and shall be implemented within 60 days.